Under new Government proposals, life could become a lot easier for Beverley’s housebuyers.

 David Cameron announced this week that house buyers will be able to borrow up to 95 per cent of the value of their new homes – new builds so the construction industry will get a welcome boost – which he hopes will “get Britain building again”.

-It’s a welcome boost to the property market in Beverley, which has been hit hard by the difficulty of borrowing to by new homes and should give a boost to new schemes in Hopwood, on Manchester Street (Hey Mount) and on Darnhill, as well as stimulate new schemes.
+It’s a welcome boost to the property market in Beverley, which has been hit hard by the difficulty of borrowing to by new homes and should give a boost to new housing schemes in Hopwood, on Manchester Street (Hey Mount) and on Darnhill, as well as stimulate new schemes.

-It’s hoped that the indemnity scheme to be underwritten by the Government will help hundreds of first-time buyers in Beverley make their first step on to the housing ladder.
+It’s hoped that the mortgage indemnity scheme to be underwritten by the Government will help hundreds of first-time buyers in Beverley make their first step on to the housing ladder.

 Mr Cameron recently told the CBI: “When first-time buyers on a good salary cannot get a reasonable mortgage, the whole market grinds to a halt.